openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 - add an event handler at a specific priority (applies to application-defined and skin-defined handlers)
 - ensure that the application key mappings take priority over mappings created by the skin

-The `InputMap` provides an ordered repository of event handlers, working together with `SkinInputMap` supplied by the skin (or static stateless behavior implementation).
+The `InputMap` provides an ordered repository of event handlers, and works together with `SkinInputMap` supplied by the skin (or static stateless behavior implementation).
 Internally, each handler is added with a specific priority according to this table:

 |Priority   |Set By      |Method                             |Description   |
 |:----------|:-----------|:----------------------------------|:-------------|